VinayChoudhary24/VinayChoudhary24/README.md

 Full Stack Developer
 ------------------

 Results-driven Full-Stack Developer passionate about crafting exceptional user interfaces and robust back-end systems.
 Proven ability to thrive in both collaborative and independent roles.
-Currently managing two Products: eatOS, Dashboard designed for comprehensive restaurant management and ordersOS, an innovative platform for streamlined online ordering and delivery services.
+Currently managing two Products: eatOS, a Dashboard designed for comprehensive restaurant management, and ordersOS, an innovative platform for streamlined online ordering and delivery services.

-* 🖥️  See my portfolio at [Vercel](http://vinay-choudhary-portfolio-nextjs.vercel.app/)
+* 🖥️  See my portfolio at [Vercel(https://vinay-choudhary-portfolio-nextjs.vercel.app/)
 * ✉️  You can contact me at [vinaychoudhary2401@gmail.com](mailto:vinaychoudhary2401@gmail.com)

 ### Skills